zkemail/zk-email-verify/README.md

 ## Local website

-To run the frontend with existing circuits (there is no backend or server), do
+To run the frontend with existing circuits (there is no backend or server), enable Node 16 (with nvm) and run:
 ```
 yarn start
 ```